Ottawa Personal Injury Lawyers Assisting Clients with Fractures and Broken Bone Injury Claims

 Insurance companies, who usually end up paying for your injuries in a personal injury case, will often offer settlements that are much less than what you might be able to get at trial.
 Our personal injury team has over 35 years of experience representing clients with broken bone injuries.

-At Tierney Stauffer LLP in Ottawa, Kingston, Cornwall, North By and Arnprior, we are prepared to fight for your rights and take your case all the way to trial if necessary.
+At Tierney Stauffer LLP in Ottawa, Kingston, Cornwall, and North Bay, we are prepared to fight for your rights and take your case all the way to trial if necessary.
 We have many years of experience in analyzing the factors of each case in order to determine the appropriate course of action.
 Call us at 1-888-799-8057 or contact us online to set up a free consultation with a member of our experienced team.